Emerson buys a Johnson Controls transport business

-NEW YORK, April 2 (Reuters) - Industrial conglomerate Emerson Electric Co. will expand its climate technologies operations with the purchase of a marine container and boiler business from Johnson Controls Inc, Emerson said on Monday.
+NEW YORK (Reuters) - Industrial conglomerate Emerson Electric Co.
+(EMR.N) will expand its climate technologies operations with the purchase of a marine container and boiler business from Johnson Controls Inc (JCI.N), Emerson said on Monday.

 Terms were not disclosed.